 Yoghurt contains probiotics.
 These help to promote the growth of beneficial bacteria and reduce the numbers of harmful bacteria in the gut, thereby supporting both gut health and immunity.

-Eggs contain Vitamin D4 and selenium, and can be cooked in a variety of ways that your child will surely enjoy.
-Whether your child prefers eggs sunny-side-up, hard boiled or scrambled, he/she is sure to get an amazing amount of immunity boost in every bite.
+Eggs are one of the best foods to boost immune system function.
+They contain Vitamin D4 and selenium, and can be cooked in a variety of ways that your child will surely enjoy.
+Whether your child prefers eggs sunny-side-up, hard boiled or scrambled, they are sure to get an amazing immunity booster in every bite.
 However, eggs are also known allergens, and you may need to seek a doctor’s advice before introducing them into your child’s diet, especially if there is known family history of allergy.

 There’s a good reason for the saying “an apple a day keeps the doctor away.”
 This is because apples do contain Vitamin C and fibre that promote better digestion and immunity.
 It’s also a good alternative to sweets and sugary snacks5.

-Broccoli is packed with Vitamin C and phytochemicals which have many benefits such as supporting the immune system.
+Broccoli is another immunity booster which is packed with Vitamin C and phytochemicals which have many benefits such as supporting the immune system.

 Sweet potatoes and potatoes